centuryglass/IntraPaint/README.md

 *If using the Automatic1111 WebUI*: The ControlNet panel only appears after you've installed the sd-webui-controlnet extension.
 Installation instructions and links to required ControlNet model files can be found [here](https://github.com/Mikubill/sd-webui-controlnet).

+#### Q: Wasn't there something else here before?

+Version 0.1.0 of IntraPaint, released July 2022, was a much simpler program that used the old [GLID-3-XL](https://github.com/Jack000/glid-3-xl) AI image generation model for inpainting.

 ### Alternatives:
 - The [Krita AI Plugin](https://github.com/Acly/krita-ai-diffusion) shares many of the same goals as IntraPaint and executes them very well.
 If you already use [Krita](https://krita-artists.org/) or [ComfyUI](https://github.com/comfyanonymous/ComfyUI), this could be a great option for you.
 This is the only item on this list that I've personally tested.